vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > But one thing I do: forgetting what lies behind and straining forward to what lies ahead, (Philippians 3:13 ESV)

+> Let your eyes look directly forward, and your gaze be straight before you.
+(Proverbs 4:25 ESV)

 I wonder if the greater capacity of an individual's neural system correlates with greater danger for these things.

 I also wonder if internal monologue - the ego's talk - comes with so many downsides, that it highly muted in some individuals.
 Once, I asked a colleague at university what physics explained then that I clearly sense that I exist.
 And he responded that he has no idea what I am talking about.
 Some people do report not having any internal monologue at all, but rather sensing shapes of ideas instead.